 “You planning anything?
 Like asking Michael to come home with you?”

 “I-I haven’t really thought about it,” I say finally.
-I then try to focus my attention to my painting as much as I can.
+I then try to focus my attention on my painting as much as I can.

 “Well, you better decide soon.
 Winter break is in only a couple weeks.”